Senate of Spain: Regional legislatures-appointed members

-The legislative assembly of each autonomous community of Spain appoints a senators to represent the community, with one senator per one million citizens, rounded up.
+The legislative assembly of each autonomous community of Spain appoints senators to represent the community, with one senator per one million citizens, rounded up.
 Demographic growth increased the combined size of the regional appointed senators from 51 to 57 since 1983.

 Conventionally, the proportions of the regional senators mimic their legislative assemblies.
 However, autonomous communities have considerable leeway, and a motion to appoint the regional senators often requires no more than a plurality: